Fall Admission: 2-Year Sequence

 MNHN 683 - Assessment and Appraisal of Individuals, Couples, Families and Groups (3 Credits)

 This unique course integrates different perspectives in individual and group assessment while providing an overview of the complex dynamics involved in the assessment and appraisal of individuals, couples, families and groups.
-Students focus on the different processes involved in assessing the needs of these individuals/groups as well as the provision of counseling and the different counseling techniques.
+Counselors-in-Training (CITs) focus on the different processes involved in assessing the needs of these individuals/groups as well as the provision of counseling and the different counseling techniques.
+Special attention given via practical and lecture activities to address special issues such as: intake screening, substance abuse, addictive behaviors, high-risk behaviors, readiness for change and additional referral needs.

 MNHN 706 - Advanced Counseling Skills and Techniques (3 Credits)

 This course is designed to offer a balance between theory and practice.
-In addition to mastering the material presented through the readings, lectures and discussions, students will be actively engaged in the learning process through simulated clinical experiences.
-Students will be introduced to a variety of techniques through the observation and critique of videotapes of master clinicians, in-class role plays, taping and transcription of interviews, and in-class demonstrations.
-The student’s own personal growth, self-insight, and self-awareness will be an integral component to this course.
+In addition to mastering the material presented through the readings, lectures and discussions, Counselors-in-Training (CITs) will be actively engaged in the learning process through simulated clinical experiences.
+CITs will be introduced to a variety of techniques through the observation and critique of videotapes of master clinicians, in-class role plays, taping and transcription of interviews, and in-class demonstrations.
+The CIT’s own personal growth, self-insight, and self-awareness will be an integral component to this course.

 MNHN 770 - Internship I (4.5 Credits)